mdwp/scrivito-news-api/README.md

 ## Widget Configuratiom
 First you need an API-Key from https://newsapi.org/register.
 You can save the Key in the widget configuration form.
-Also choose a category for the News the widget should render.
+Also choose a category for the news the widget should render.

 ## Development